btq-ag/Leonne/Extension/README.md

 # Continuous Network Histories as Cobordisms
    We view each closed consensus network's time‐unfolding as a manifold $$\mathcal{M}$$ with boundary components its initial and final complexes.
-Transitions (splits/merges) appear as cobordisms (§2.2.1) between slices of constant "network time."**Network Histories as Cobordisms**
-   We view each closed consensus network's time‐unfolding as a manifold $$\mathcal{M}$$ with boundary components its initial and final complexes.
-Transitions (splits/merges) appear as cobordisms (§2.2.1) between slices of constant "network time."-Topology Extensions to Topological Consensus Networks
+Transitions (splits/merges) appear as cobordisms (§2.2.1) between slices of constant "network time."

 > Sub-repository of Topological Consensus Networks: continuous‐time and continuous‐space formulations, history cobordisms, and multiscale homology of network evolution.